What Can be Used as Selection Criteria?

 It may be more appropriate to include Fair Work practices in the award criteria.
 This will encourage bidders to explain how existing or new Fair Work practices will positively impact on the way the contract is performed.

-The practical tool Developing a Fair Work practices Criterion will help you consider how to structure and adapt Fair Work practices criterion to the needs of the contract.
+The Fair Work First in Procurement guidance will help you consider how to structure and adapt a Fair Work practices criterion to the needs of the contract.

 Care and Support Services